 Option 1: Self-hosting and independent maintenance and distribution of your feed

 Theoretically, you can host audio files of your show on your server.
 This can be the same server as your website or a separate one.

-If you go this way, however, you will have to take care of creating and updating your RSS feed yourself.
-The WordPress podcast...Plugin PowerPress from Blubrry does this one for you and has lots of useful features on top.
+If you go this route, however, you'll have to take care of creating and updating your RSS feed on your own.Blubrry's WordPress -Podcast-Plugin PowerPress does that for you and has a lot of useful features to boot.

 Advantages and disadvantages of self-hosting